jfox13-nd/San-Jose-DOT-Crash-Locator/README.md

 CREATE EXTENSION postgis_tiger_geocoder;
 ```

-If you have a Mac or Linux machine you can then run the bash script [setup.sh](https://github.com/jfox13-nd/San-Jose-DOT-Crash-Locator/blob/master/setup.sh) to import all relevant files and functions.
+If you have a machine that can run Bash scripts (such as a Mac or Linux machine) you should run [setup.sh](https://github.com/jfox13-nd/San-Jose-DOT-Crash-Locator/blob/master/setup.sh) to import all relevant files and functions.

 ```bash
 setup.sh [-h|-?] {database} {username} -- program to upload relevant functions to your postgres database